Internal Medicine Training (IMT)

 IMT will be implemented in August 2019 and there will be no further recruitment to CMT.
 There will be phased implementation of the full training model with new curricula for group 2 specialties starting in 2021 and group 1 specialties in 2022.

 How does IMT differ from CMT?

-IMT will be a three year programme which will deliver the following improvements:
+IMT is a three year programme delivers the following improvements:

 - supported transition to the medical registrar role